GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

 {{< /card-policy >}}

-## What Does It Mean to Modernize Websites?
+## What does it mean to modernize websites?

 OMB’s policy guidance (M-23-22) requires that agencies ensure their websites, web applications, digital services, and mobile applications conform to the following requirements and principles: